enyo/enyo.github.io/_posts/2014-01-14-to-close-or-not-to-close.md

 of your element is simple text.
 With *NET* you can write `<quote/Quoted text/` instead of `<quote>Quoted text</quote>`.

-Naturally, elements that do not contain any text, can be written as `<quote//` which is called [SHORTTAG NETENABL IMMEDNET](http://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language#Other_features) and is the same as `<quote></quote>`.
+As a side note, elements that do not contain any text, can be written as `<quote//` which is called [SHORTTAG NETENABL IMMEDNET](http://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language#Other_features) and is the same as `<quote></quote>`.